thorpej/CoPicoVision/README.md

 to see if it's feasible to use one of those with an iCE40 FPGA in an updated version of the CoPicoVision.
 But for now, a genuine Z80 must be used.

+## Design details

+### Power supply

+### Clock and reset generation

+### Address decoding and memory
+Address decoding is performed using 2 GAL22V10 programmable logic devices.
+The ColecoVision uses 2 74LS138s for address decoding, but also requires some extra logic to invert some of the signals used by the decoders.
+By using GALs for this purpose, I save the extra logic chips.

+The ColecoVision also uses a 74LS74 along with some additional logic gates to implement a wait-state generator when the Z80 performs an opcode fetch.
+It does this presumably to give some extra breathing room to slow ROMs (of the Z80 machine cycles, M1 has the tightest timing).
+There is plenty of left-over space in the decoder GALs, so I put it in the MEMDEC GAL (since it's about the opcode fetch from memory).

+The BIOS ROM for the CoPicoVision is contained in a 150ns 28C64 EEPROM.
+I chose this part because:
+* I have a bunch of them on-hand.
+* They're totally fast enough.
+* They're still being made and you can buy them new from Mouser and DigiKey.
+* They're easy to program with Arduino-based home-brew EEPROM programmers.

+The CoPicoVision's RAM is an AS6C6264-55PCN, which is an 8KB 55ns SRAM chip, only 1KB of which is used.

+### Audio / video

+### Controller interface

 ## Acknowledgements
 First of all, I want to say that I was inspired to take a crack at this by the Leako project, which you can read about [here](https://www.leadedsolder.com/tag/leako).